iamveritas/simplETN/README.md

 - support for x86 and/or AnyCPU
 - instaler, updater
-- support for wallet ballence inquiry (from pool and from blockchain)
+- support for wallet ballence inquiry (from pool and/or from blockchain)
 - support for one time fee which will wave current dev fee
 - support for pool change, pool history and wallet ballance inquiry over the pool history
 - support for different coins: monero, sumokoin, ethereum, please suggest here more.